yuichi-takeuchi/mstle_figure_code/README.md

 2. Clone [MatlabUtils](https://github.com/yuichi-takeuchi/MatlabUtils) in the \code\lib directory as a submodule.

 ### How to use
-1. Locate main functions for respective figures in the \code directory.
+1. Launch main functions for respective figures in the \code directory.
-2. Each figure panel will appear in the \result directory.
+2. Each figure panel will appear in the \results directory.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.